-11.1.1 Capacity building of CKNP field staff through short courses/ trainings on mining CKNP Directorate is directly responsible for the sustainable management of this resource and other Parks natural resources; it is therefore essential to carry out specific training courses for the Park staff on different topics.
+11 Mining 11.1 Training for CKNP Staff 11.1.1 Capacity building of CKNP field staff through short courses/ trainings on mining CKNP Directorate is directly responsible for the sustainable management of this resource and other Parks' natural resources; it is therefore essential to carry out specific training courses for the Park staff on different topics.
 Course developed and training report available.
-11.1 Training for CKNP Staff 11.1.2 Instruct one CKNP person to be responsible for field data collection, analyses and description on a yearly basis To properfy manage a resource, it is necessary to rely on updated and reliabe data.
+11.1.2 Instruct one CKNP person to be responsible for field data collection, analyses and description on a yearly basis To properly manage a resource, it is necessary to rely on updated and reliable data.
 One staff expert available and formed, one report developed at the end of the year.
 11.1.3 Improve Watch & Ward practices and strengthening for field staff A proper management must rely on an effective and widespread control system.
-System to become operative. Σ Mining 11.2 Assass environmental 11.2.1 Definition of mining activities impacts and indication of possible solutions to make these activities more sustainable.
+System to become operative.
+11 11.2 Assess environmental impact of mining in CKNP 11.2.1 Definition of mining activities impacts and indication of possible solutions to make these activities more sustainable.
 A number of direct (e.g. blasting and subsequent environment destruction, pollution) and indirect (e.g. increase of human presence) impacts on the ecosystem due to mining activities are shown and should be better investigated.
 It is important to verify the possibility of making these activities more sustainable.
 Report and guidelines available.
 11.2.2 Development of a system of incentives scheme for communities to reduce the mining activity This activity uses resources in a non- renewable way, and it should be discouraged.
 Given the income for local communities arising from this practice, one of the most effective system is to define the incentives designed to contain this activity.
 Final operative protocol.